THE BRITISH WHEEL OF YOGA FOUNDATION COURSE IN YOGA STUDIES

 Course cost: £630 (including course registration fee, course materials)

-The course fee will be payable in 3 instalments of £210, the first of which is due on accepting a place on the course, the second in May and the third in August.
+The course fee will be payable in 3 installments of £210, the first of which is due on accepting a place on the course, the second in May and the third in August.
 Course payments are non-refundable unless tutors cancel the course.

 Some reduced price places available for students experiencing genuine financial hardship.
 Please contact us to discuss.